 Additional treatments to accompany these modalities will likely include manual therapy, massage, or gentle exercises, in order to enhance circulation, improve function, and promote healing.

-Contact OSR Physical Therapy today!
+Contact OSR Physical Therapy For Peripheral Neuropathy Treatment

 If you are suffering from Peripheral Neuropathy, or you think you might be, contact OSR Physical Therapy today to find relief.
 We can help you take back control of your life by relieving your pain and helping to improve your function.
 Don’t suffer in silence – get back to your best quality of life with physical therapy treatments today.